 Older kinds of refrigerants can harm the environment and cause climate change.
 Here’s a glance at the history of residential air conditioner refrigerants:

 - Residential air conditioners have used R22, or Freon, for a long time.
-Scientists found it was harmful to the planet and ozone, so creation permanently stopped on January 1, 2020.
+Researchers found it was harmful to the environment and ozone, so creation permanently halted on January 1, 2020.

 - R410a is the substitute for R22.
-It’s what you’ll see in all new air conditioners now.
+It’s what you’ll see in all new air conditioners currently.

 What Should I Do in the Meantime?

 We get that installing a new system can be a big expense.
-That’s why we offer our exclusive Advantage Program™ plus financing, With our Advantage Program, you can receive a new, high-efficiency system for only one small monthly payment.
-And get maintenance, repairs and parts at no additional cost.*
+That’s why we offer our exclusive Advantage Program™ in addition to financing, With our Advantage Program, you can have a new, high-efficiency system for only one small monthly payment.
+And receive maintenance, repairs and parts at no additional cost.*

 Reach us at 716-427-6807 to request an appointment now.
-We’ll review your budget and needs to help you select the best comfort equipment for your residence.
+We’ll talk through your budget and needs to help you select the ideal comfort equipment for your residence.